Gower, South Wales Holiday July 2008 - page 2

 |

-Our final port of call at the Gower Heritage Centre was the fascinating
+Our final port of call at Gower Heritage Centre was the fascinating

 horse shoes and other metal items were cast in the furnace and bashed

 into shape.
-Wonder is that's where the expression to strike while
+Wonder if that's where the expression 'to strike

 |